iamdcj/front-end-developer-interview-answers/questions-answers/javascript.md

 ---
 #### What's the difference between a variable that is: `null`, `undefined` or undeclared?
+- A variable with a value of `null` is a variable thathas been initialized with a value of `null`.
+- An `undefined` variable is a variable that has been declared, but not initialized with a value.
+- An 'undeclared' variable is a variable that either doesn't exist, i.e. was never declared, or was created without a preceeding statement, e.g. `var` or `const`.

   ##### How would you go about checking for any of these states?

 ---
 #### What is a closure, and how/why would you use one?
 ---